Pacific Northwest Institute

 Continuity

 This site exists for a few different audiences, and it is worth being direct about that.
 For people who worked with Jim or followed his ideas, through the Schoolhouse Conference, the Council for a Community of Democracies, the Atlantic community, or any of the other threads of his long career, this is a place to find one another and to find the record of that work.
 The background documents, proposals, and conference materials produced through PNWI are available on request.
+His broader archive, spanning more than five decades and 180 linear feet of documents and correspondence, is held at the Hoover Institution at Stanford University.

 For people who are encountering these ideas for the first time, the most direct entry points are Huntley’s own writing.
 Pax Democratica (Macmillan/St. Martin’s Press, 2001) makes the core argument in full.
 An Architect of Democracy tells the story of how he came to it, and what it looked like to spend a career acting on it.